 As COVID-19 restrictions relax and students repopulate campus at BU and elsewhere in the city, Boston-area businesses have faced an increase in student customers.

 The McDonald’s in Kenmore Square has been consistently more busy since the school year began, owner Cherag Selhi wrote in an email.
 Selhi wrote that as the school year begins, students “account for a significant amount of the customer base at this time.”

 “Customer lines have increased in the store, our inventory purchasing has gone up and our employee responsibilities have intensified with how multitasking and being cross-trained on different stations has become more a point of focus,” Selhi wrote.

 The increase in customers has required stores and employees to adapt accordingly.
-Selhi wrote that McDonald’s has increased their staffing levels and sanitation processes to account for the increase in customers while maintaining customer satisfaction.
+Selhi wrote that McDonald’s has utilized a temperature scanning system, increased their staffing levels and sanitation processes to account for the increase in customers while maintaining customer satisfaction.

 Boston University students who work at area stores and restaurants are also feeling the effects of students moving back in.
 According to the Boston Planning and Development Agency, around 138,000 undergraduate and graduate students are living in the City this year.

 Caroline Lander, a sophomore in the College of Fine Arts, works as a store team member at Target in Fenway.